Skip to main content

 Metabolic and Cardioprotective Effects

-The endocrine system’s influence on is pervasive, and hormonal optimization protocols invariably engage these pathways.
+The endocrine system’s influence on metabolic function is pervasive, and hormonal optimization protocols invariably engage these pathways.
 Testosterone, for instance, plays a significant role in insulin sensitivity, glucose homeostasis, and adipose tissue distribution.
 Hypogonadal states frequently correlate with increased visceral adiposity and insulin resistance, contributing to the metabolic syndrome.

 Restoration of testosterone levels often improves these metabolic parameters, reducing fasting glucose and enhancing insulin sensitivity.
 The long-term impact on the incidence of type 2 diabetes and overall cardiovascular morbidity represents a compelling aspect of these interventions.